sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

 1. Choose the public repositories you own or collaborate on from your connected code hosts that you want to search with Sourcegraph.
 1. Press the **Save** button.

-## Adding other public repositories from GitHub or GitLab
+## Adding other public repositories from GitHub.com or GitLab.com

-To add public repositories from GitHub or Gitlab without creating a code host connection:
+To add public or private repositories from GitHub.com or Gitlab.com without creating a code host connection:

 1. Go to **User menu > Settings** in the top navigation bar.
 1. Go to **Repositories** in the sidebar navigation.